grueneschweiz/wp-raisenow-community-plugin/readme.txt

 Same as any other standard WordPress plugin.

 == Changelog ==

+= 1.4.2 =
+* Fix form language for tamaro widget.
+Props to [@vdrouotmecom](https://wordpress.org/support/users/vdrouotmecom/) for reporting the bug.

 = 1.4.1 =
 * French translations.
 Many thanks to [@vdrouotmecom](https://wordpress.org/support/users/vdrouotmecom/) for contributing them.